djjudas21/puppet-freeradius/README.md

 If you need to use custom queries, it is recommended that you deploy your query file using `freeradius::script` to install the file into `/etc/raddb/scripts/custom_dialup.conf` and then set `query_file` to `scripts/custom_dialup.conf`.

+##### `custom_query_file`

+Default: `null`.
+Puppet fileserver path to a file which contains your SQL queries, i.e. `dialup.conf`.
+This option is intended to be a replacment for `query_file`, which requires separate deployment of the file.
+This option allows you to specify a Puppet-managed custom `dialup.conf` which is installed and loaded automatically.
+`query_file` must be left blank if you use `custom_query_file`.

 ##### `acct_table1`